mtzanidakis/vpnbrowser/README.md

 # Containerized Firefox with WireGuard VPN

-Run a privacy-focused Firefox in a container with WireGuard VPN support.
+Run a privacy-focused Firefox browser in a container with WireGuard VPN support.

 ## VPN Configuration